Frequently Asked Questions

 Who are the members of the Advisory Board?

-The independent and non-partisan Advisory Board is composed of seven members.
+Since 2016, the independent and non-partisan Advisory Board has been composed of seven members.
 These are:

 - a retired judge nominated by the Canadian Judicial Council;

 - two lawyers, one nominated by the Canadian Bar Association and one by the Federation of Law Societies of Canada;